Getting recognition

 Volunteering can count towards your 40 hours of co-curricular activities that are required for The Gold Award.

-The personal and professional development award increases your understanding of your strengths and areas for improvement, develop your attributes and skills which enables you to reflect on your experiences and what you want to do in the future.
-The Gold Award will also be recorded on your HEAR.
+It also helps you to develop your attributes and skills, which in turn enables you to reflect on your experiences and what you want to do in the future.

 Lewisham Local Card